-The general population of Yolo County has increased over the last five years (from 206,381 to 220,500), as has the child population (43,396 to 57,551).
-California's child population has declined very slightly (0.1%) between 2014-2019.
+The general population of Yolo County has increased over the last five years (from 206,381 to 216,403), as has the child population (43,396 to 48,086).
+California's child population has declined very slightly (0.1%) between 2015-2020.
 During this same time, Yolo County's child population increased 5%.
 Children make up 26% of the population of Yolo County.
-Of additional importance is the fact that 37.9% of Yolo County children, age 5 and older, speak a language other than English at home, with Spanish being the most common language.
+Of additional importance is the fact that 35.9% of Yolo County children, age 5 and older, speak a language other than English at home, with Spanish being the most common language.
 This is important to highlight as Yolo County looks at the ages of children served by Child Welfare Services, as well as where and how services may need to be targeted.
 Yolo County contracts with community providers who provide services in the threshold languages of Spanish and Russian.

 The unemployment rate in Yolo County has maintained a historic pattern of seasonal fluctuations, but generally appears to be declining.
-Yet due to COVID-19, the rate of unemployment is expected to increase.
 Further, many families in this county continue to live in poverty and a significant number of school age children are homeless or face the prospect of homelessness.
 Yolo County has experienced an increase in the poverty rate as well as an increase in the homeless population over the past five years.
 This reality means there are not only more homeless individuals and families but with the increased poverty and rising cost of rent, there are also more families experiencing housing insecurity and food insecurity, even if not technically homeless.
 This impacts the services needed and whether there are adequate services available to meet the needs as the needs have increased.
 Housing as it relates to poverty and affordability is one area of concern.
 Homelessness and poverty have both increased along with the average rental cost, making housing unaffordable for many in poverty.